 You should consider the income tax position when deciding which products to have in your Intelligent Finance plan, whether you wish to be paid interest on your savings each month or once a year and which option you want us to use for the balance netting calculation.

 AER stands for Annual Equivalent Rate and illustrates what the interest would be if interest was paid and compounded each year.
-The gross rate is the contractual rate of interest payable before the deduction of income tax at the rate specified by law (currently 20%).
+Gross rate means that we will not deduct tax automatically from your interest.
+You are responsible for paying any tax due to HM Revenue and Customs.

 Monthly savings interest rates are available at a slightly lower rate.

 Tax-free is the contractual rate of interest payable where interest is exempt from income tax.